mkraska/meclib/README.md

 The set of objects is created with sketches of mechanical systems in mind (support and load symbols, bars, ropes, disks, annotations).

+There are two versions: `MecLib` (non-interactive) and `iMecLib` (interactive input).
+The remainder of this page documents the non-interactive version.
+The interactive version is documented [here](imeclib/Readme.md)

 [Demo question](STACK%20MecLib%20Demo.xml)